The AARTFAAC 60 MHz transients survey: Abstract

 \section{Abstract}

-We report the experimental setup and overall results of the AARTFAAC wide-field radio survey, which consists of observing the sky within 50$^\circ$ of Zenith with a bandwidth of 3.2\,MHz at a cadence of 1\,s, for 545\,h.
+We report the experimental setup and overall results of the AARTFAAC wide-field radio survey, which consists of observing the sky within 50$^\circ$ of Zenith, with a bandwidth of 3.2\,MHz, at a cadence of 1\,s, for 545\,h.
 This yielded nearly 4 million snapshots, two per second, of on average 4800 square degrees and a sensitivity of around 60\,Jy.
-We find two populations of transient events, one originating from PSR\,B0950$+$08 and one from strong ionospheric lensing events, as well as a possible single extragalactic transient.
-We also set a strong upper limit of 1.1 all-sky per day to the rate of any other populations of fast, bright transients.
-Lastly, we constrain some previously detected types of transient source by comparing our detections and limits with other low-frequency radio transient surveys.
+We find two populations of transient events, one originating from PSR\,B0950$+$08 and one from strong ionospheric lensing events, as well as a single strong candidate for an extragalactic transient, with a peak flux density of $80\pm30$\,Jy and a dispersion measure of $73\pm3\,\mathrm{~pc~cm^{-3}}$, We also set a strong upper limit of 1.1 all-sky per day to the rate of any other populations of fast, bright transients.
+Lastly, we constrain some previously detected types of transient sources by comparing our detections and limits with other low-frequency radio transient surveys.